Setting up a global authentication policy isn't as challenging as it sounds. User IDs and passwords may come from

 Unicode is an industry standard accepted by the major manufacturers of IT products, such as Microsoft, Sun, Apple, Hewlett Packard and Oracle, and is a part of most key programming languages underpinning authentication systems, such as Java and .NET.
 The two main authentication directory services -- Active Directory (AD) and lightweight directory access protocol (LDAP) -- both work with Unicode.

 Authentication systems using Unicode can adapt login screens and management consoles immediately to the locale of the user.
-The logon screen will translate
+The logon screen will translate and display perfectly with all letters, characters and other diacritical marks in the local language.

 The problem is knitting together different authentication systems -- sometimes at different levels of technology -- on different platforms.